 Upon moving into your residence hall, you will receive a key giving you access to the building and your individual room.
 For your safety, the halls are locked 24 hours a day, seven days a week.
-Campus Safety officers continuously patrol the campus, and an officer is posted inside most of the residence halls every night from 11:00 p.m. to 6:45 a.m.
+Every night, there is a Resident Assistant on duty from 8pm-7am for each residential area.
+Additionally, Campus Safety officers continuously patrol the campus, and an officer is posted inside each underclass building from 11pm-6:45am each day.

 Where To Get Help No matter what type of questions or concerns you may have, you can always find someone who can answer them for you.
 A resident assistant (RA) is located on each floor, is easily approachable, and has received extensive training to help students work through problems they may have.
-Also available to answer questions are the area coordinators (AC) of each residence hall, or you can contact the Office of Residence Life, located in North Hall, which is open weekdays from 8:30 a.m. to 5:00 p.m.
+Also available to answer questions are the area coordinators (AC) of each residence hall, or you can contact the Office of Student Living and College Engagement, which is open weekdays from 8:30 a.m. to 5:00 p.m in Strebel 205/206.